juliogomez/docker_cheatsheet/README.md

     cat ~/temp/testfile

-### 6.2 Creating a Docker Volume to share between containers
+### 6.2 Sharing a Docker volume between containers

 Run a container and create a volume: